 Mountain View Whisman School District, a Head Start Partner Program.
 Carmen's work

-Originally from Peru, Carmen worked for ten years as a kindergarten teacher.
+has focused on Latino family support, leadership and advocacy.Originally from Peru, Carmen worked for ten years as a kindergarten teacher.
 After

 moving to California, she was a Lead Teacher at the Children Center of Stanford

 Community and a Parent Educator in the Even Start Program, designing and implementing

 a family literacy curriculum for Dual Language Learner children and their families,

 whose home language was Spanish.
 Carmen's bilingual and bicultural background helps